Syntax and Semantics of Cedille: Classification Rules

 \subsection{Some details about the semantics and the proof of Theorem~\ref{thm:snd}}

 Following the development in~\cite{stump17}, we work with set-theoretic partial functions for the semantics of higher-kinded types.
 Types are interpreted as $\beta\eta$-closed sets of closed terms.
 Let $\mathcal{L}$ be the set of closed terms of pure lambda calculus (differently from~\cite{stump17}, we include all terms at this point, even non-normalizing ones).
 We write $=_{\cbe}$ for standard $\beta\eta$-equivalence of pure lambda calculus, restricted to closed terms; and $[t]_{\cbe}$ for $\{ t'\ |\ t =_{\cbe} t'\}$.
 This is extended to sets $S$ of terms by writing $[S]_{\cbe}$ for $\{[t]_{\cbe}\ |\ t\in S\}$.
-In a few places we write $\textit{nf}(t)$ for the (unique) $\beta\eta$-normal form of term $t$, if it has one.
 If (in our meta-language) we affirm a statement involving application of a partial function, then it is to be understood that that application is defined.

 \begin{definition}[Reducibility candidates] $\mathcal{R} := \{ [S]_{\cbe}\ |\ S\subseteq \mathcal{L} \}$. \end{definition}

 Throughout the development we find it convenient to use a \textbf{choice function} $\choice$.
 Given any nonempty set $E$ of terms, $\choice$ returns some element of $E$.
 Note that if $a \in A \in \mathcal{R}$, then $a$ is a nonempty set of terms of pure lambda calculus; it can also happen that $A \in\mathcal{R}$ is empty.
 The proof of Theorem~\ref{thm:snd} (see appendix) is then a straightforward adaptation of~\cite{stump17}.